Deep visibility built in [beta]

-ASM’s integration with Stackdriver opens up a wide range of monitoring, logging, and tracing features.
-ASM also provides you with the ability to monitor SLOs at a per-service level.
-Set SLO targets for latency and availability, and Stackdriver can automatically generate graphs, track your compliance over time, and let you know how you stack up vs. your “error budget.”
+Service Mesh’s integration with Cloud Logging, Cloud Monitoring, and Cloud Trace opens up a wide range of features, including the ability to monitor SLOs at a per-service level and set targets for latency and availability.
+It also automatically generates graphs and tracks your compliance over time, providing comparisons to your “error budget.”

-Transport authentication via mTLS has never been easier.
-Secure your service-to-service and end-user-to-service communications with mTLS with a single click install or implement it incrementally.
+Transport authentication via mTLS (Mutual Transport Layer Security) has never been easier.
+Secure your service-to-service and end-user-to-service communications with a single click mTLS installation or incremental implementation.

-ASM decouples traffic flow from infrastructure scaling, opening up many traffic management features — including dynamic request routing for A/B testing, canary deployments, and gradual rollouts—all outside of your application code.
+Service Mesh decouples traffic flow from infrastructure scaling, opening up many traffic management features, including dynamic request routing for A/B testing, canary deployments, and gradual rollouts—all outside of your application code.

 Failure recovery out of the box

-Even with robust failure-recovery features, it’s critical to test the resiliency of your mesh.
+Even with robust failure-recovery features, it’s critical to test your mesh’s resilience.
 That’s where fault injection comes in.
-Easily configure delay and abort faults to be injected into requests that match certain conditions, and even restrict the percentage of requests that should be subjected to faults.
+You can easily configure delay and abort faults to be injected into requests that match certain conditions, and even restrict the percentage of requests that should be subjected to faults.

-Choose between round robin (each healthy upstream host is selected in round robin order), random (the random load balancer selects a random healthy host), and weighted-least-request load balancing.
+Choose between round robin (each healthy upstream host is selected in order), random (load balancer selects a random healthy host), and weighted-least-request load balancing.